WBBZ-TV: Temporary shutdown and return

-WNGS finally completed its digital transmitter and returned to the air in late May 2010, carrying programming from Daystar.
-The sale was completed on September 16, 2010; at that time, the station rejoined This TV.
-Setting a template for future transactions as it had done with KOCE-TV in the Los Angeles market after a failed sale, a condition of sale was that Daystar would have the right to program one subchannel on WNGS indefinitely, which it continues to do currently.

 WNGS, formerly on a digital subchannel of WKBW-TV, had planned to launch its own digital signal on WKBW-TV's former analog channel allocation, channel 7, at the end of the 2009 digital transition.

 By December 2008, both the ability of WNGS to transition to its own digital facilities and its ability to continue broadcasting were directly jeopardized as (according to a DTV status report by the station), "On December 8, 2008, the licensee's parent corporation filed a petition for bankruptcy relief under Chapter 11 of the federal bankruptcy code, case #4:08-BK-17646-M, U.S. district court for the district of Arkansas.
 This station must obtain post-petition financing and court approval before digital facilities may be constructed.
 The station will cease analogue broadcasting on June 12, 2009, regardless of whether digital facilities are operational by that date.
 The station will file authority to remain silent if so required by the FCC."

 While the station had applied for an extension for a construction permit for its digital transmitter, it was unable to continue analog operations as it was not only a full-service station, but it also operated on a frequency which was to be reallocated for non-broadcast use at the end of the digital television transition.
-Further complicating matters was that Kitchener, Ontario's CTV owned-and-operated station CKCO-TV, a station serving portions of southern Ontario with a signal that penetrates Western New York, was assigned the same channel 7 allocation by the Canadian Radio-television and Telecommunications Commission (CRTC) for its own digital signal.
-It should have applied to simulcast digitally before its analog channel 13 broadcasts end in August 2011, when that station would move digital broadcasts to channel 13.
+Further complicating matters was that Kitchener, Ontario's CKCO-TV, a station serving portions of southern Ontario with a signal that penetrates Western New York, was assigned the same channel 7 allocation by the Canadian Radio-television and Telecommunications Commission (CRTC) for its own digital signal.
+It should have applied to simulcast digitally before its analog channel 13 broadcasts ended in August 2011, when that station would move digital broadcasts to channel 13.

+On April 16, 2009, as a result of its bankruptcy, Equity Media Holdings auctioned off 60 of its television stations, including WNGS.
+WNGS was sold to Daystar Television Network for a total of $7.4 million.
+Daystar already owned WDTB-LP in nearby Hamburg, along with six other full-service stations and nine LPTV and Class A stations.
+Also around this time, WNGS's agreement with WKBW-TV ended.
+The sale was approved by the Federal Communications Commission (FCC) in August 2009.